CatsAreCoolXD/CGGL/README.md

 #### What's this?

-CGGL is an all-purpose C++ library, which currently has the following features:
+CGGL is an all-purpose C++ library, which currently has the following core features:
 - Math (Vectors)
 - Graphics
 - Basic shape drawing
 - Textures
 - Text
 - Input
+- GUI

 #### What does CGGL stand for?